Master’s in Communication in Arizona

 Arizona State University in Glendale offers students several options for masters-level communications studies, including online programs and traditional on-campus programs.

-What to Know: The Walter Cronkite School of Journalism and Mass Communication offers three master's level programs, including the online Master of Science in Business Journalism program, the on-campus Master of Mass Communication program and the on-campus Master of Arts in Sports Journalism program.
+What to Know: The Walter Cronkite School of Journalism and Mass Communication offers three master's level programs, the on-campus Master of Mass Communication program and the on-campus Master of Arts in Sports Journalism program.
 Arizona State University also offers an online Master of Arts in Communication program, and an online Master of Science in Technical Communication and an on-campus accelerated Master of Arts in Communication Studies.

 What Does It Cost?: Tuition costs vary depending on the program chosen.
 Tuition per credit hour for the online programs is $586 per credit hour.
 Tuition for the on-campus programs also varies depending on the program selected and can be calculated online here.